You are here:

 General Provisions for Community Standards Board Hearings

-• a statement of the date, time and location of the hearing;
+- The date, time and location of the hearing;

-• The Vice President for Student Life and Dean of Students or designee ultimately will decide what information may be presented at a Community Standards Board hearing.
-Board members will receive hearing materials no later than two (2) days before the scheduled hearing date.
+The Vice President for Student Affairs and Success, the Dean of Students, or their designee determines what information may be presented at the hearing.
+Board members will generally receive relevant materials no later than two (2) days prior to the hearing.

 Order of Presentation in Community Standards Board Hearings